 This is a Harriman Style car built by the Pullman Palace Car Company in 1923.
 These cars served their entire career on the San Jose to San Francisco commuter run, before being retired to the Oakland California yards in 1984.
 It was acquired then by GCRR

-This is the second car in our consist.
+This is the first car in our consist.
 Travel to the canyon in streamlined cars made in the 1950's with big windows and air conditioning.
 This car is ADA accessible.

 This a Budd coach that started out with the Boston & Maine Railway and were called "Highliners."
 It was converted to the current non-powered coach configuration in 1983 and used in the Metropolitan Boston Transit Authority then the Virginia Rail Express for commuter service out of Washington DC, before being acquired by the GCRR.

-The first car in our consist is the "Bucky O'Neil" which features over sized seats, big Windows and has A/C. There is a cash bar in the back of the car that will serve water, sodas and alcoholic drinks to all passenger classes.
+The "Bucky O'Neil" is the first car in our consist is the which features over sized seats, big Windows and has A/C. There is a cash bar in the back of the car that will serve water, sodas and alcoholic drinks to all passenger classes.
 Pre-ordered lunches will be obtained here as well.

 This car was delivered to the Southern Railway in 1949 where it served on the so-called "varnish" passenger trains like the Southerner, Tennessean, and the Royal Palm and went on to serve on the Alaskan Railroad before coming the GCR.
 The name of this car honors the GCR original founder, Buckey O'Neil, who lobbied for many years to get train tracks laid to the Canyon.

 Travel like a rail baron in our plush parlor car, "Santa Fe."
 This car features sofa-like seating and a private cash bar serving refreshments throughout the trip.